Android-Dev-Peru/ADPMeetUps/docs/design-docs/01 - mvp/01-mvp-design.md

 **Data layer**

 Since we are not going to consume any external data source to begin, we should apply the Repository Pattern properly.
-The following is the data layer structured suggested:
+The following is the suggested data layer structure:
 ```
 - domain
  - repository